Luna Park (Coney Island, 2010): Description

 Luna Park's entrance is patterned after the entrance to the original 1903 Luna Park and was built on the ground of the former Astroland amusement park.
 It has 19 new attractions and games.
 It is the only area on Coney Island where the use of cash to pay for amusements and rides is not allowed; visitors must buy Luna Cards and spend Luna Credits or use an unlimited ride wristband that allows four hours of ride time on select rides.
 Variations of the Coney Island "Funny Face" logo can be seen throughout the park.
 The logo, from the early days of George C. Tilyou's Steeplechase Park, was created about 100 years ago.
+It has featured in TV shows such as Law & Order and Mr. Robot.

 Attractions

-Luna Park has 36 attractions designed and manufactured by Antonio Zamperla, SpA (Zamperla), based in Vicenza, Italy.
+Luna Park has 36 attractions designed and manufactured by Zamperla.
 Luna Park also operates the Coney Island Cyclone, an official city and national landmark.
 Six rides, including some from the former Victorian Gardens Amusement Park, were placed in the area where the Wild River was located for the 2021 season.